 “We ask Delaware Catholics and all people of good will to contact Governor Carney and ask him to stand up for the elderly, sick and disabled, by vetoing this dangerous and immoral legislation,” Bishop William Koenig said in a June 26 statement.
 “We ask all Christians and those of other faith traditions to join the Catholic community in prayer for our Governor, that he will not allow Delaware to be the latest state to allow government sanctioned suicide.”

-HB 140 was sent to Carney’s desk for his signature on June 25 after the passed the Delaware State Senate with an 11-10 vote.
+HB 140 was sent to Carney’s desk for his signature on June 25 after it passed the Delaware State Senate with an 11-10 vote.
 The state House passed the legislation in April on a 21-16 vote.
 It remains unclear if Carney, a Democrat who has previously opposed assisted suicide, will sign the legislation.

 HB 140 mirrors other assisted suicide bills passed in other states.
 It would allow terminally ill people who have less than six months to live to request and self administer medication to end their lives, so long as two doctors certify that the patient is making an informed decision and acting voluntarily.